tomjoht/tomjoht.github.io/_posts/2021/7/2021-07-07-basketball-strategies-applicability-to-tech-comm.md

 ## 1. The shooting bigs

 It used to be that bigs in the NBA (the seven-footers), mostly lived in the paint with short shots and rebounds; then the game evolved and they started shooting from the three-point line, making them much more versatile.
-Players like Brook Lopez, Kristap Porzingis, Nikola Jokic, and Arvydas Sabonis shoot three-pointers, which runs contrary to the traditional big's role.
+Players such as Brook Lopez, Kristap Porzingis, Nikola Jokic, and Arvydas Sabonis shoot three-pointers, which runs contrary to the traditional big's role.

 Having a shooting big allows you more strategic opportunities on offense because the big can either play inside or outside, and the defender can't float in the paint (protecting the rim from others who drive).
 Shooting bigs are essential hybrid players, able to play in the paint or beyond the arc.
 Some bigs have a smooth, natural-looking shot.
 Others, like Giannis Antetokounmpo, make the crowd cringe when he attempts a three.
 Here's a short video highlighting this evolution of shooting bigs: